Feminist bookstore: Establishment of Gender and Women's Studies

-Issues with and responses to feminist bookstores
+Issues and responses

 Though many bookstores were intentional about creating a board of owners that was diverse so as to represent diverse experiences of being a woman, white feminism was a present issue within some leadership.
 In the case of A Woman's Place bookstore, an alleged lack of understanding of intersectionality was suggested as a cause of the eventual deterioration of the cooperative board and a high-profile legal debate.

-One way women of color dealt with this environment was to open businesses run by and centered around their own experiences and made to raise up experiences of other women of color.
+One way women of color dealt with this environment was to open businesses run by and centered on their own experiences and made to raise up experiences of other women of color.
 Kitchen Table Press is one such example; this was a publishing company that produced literature exclusively written by women of color from all backgrounds and then sold to the public, often through feminist bookstores.